Transcendent-Tapir/transcendent-tapir.github.io/supernatural-sapphics.md

 We recommend the use of tools like the X-card, Lines & veils, and Script Change to help with this.

+A pdf of this game is available on [itch](https://transtapir.itch.io/supernatural-sapphics)

 ## Bottoms
 ### Stats